Johnlon/spam-1/docs/program_counter.md

 Not super helpful, and skimming other projects I could see both variants in use but also variations that I'm not sure were deliberate or the result of years of chinese whispers on how to use these devices.

-In any case the SPAM-1 program counter chains the 74HCT163 devices together using the approach
+In any case the SPAM-1 program counter chains the 74HCT163 devices together wth ENP or CEP or whatever you want to call it tied high as this doesn't affect how I want to use the devices.
+This work in my verilog simulation and seems to be ok in the hardware.